José Gaspar Rodríguez de Francia: Personal life

 Francia took several precautions against assassination.
 He would lock the palace doors himself, unroll the cigars that his sister made to ensure there was no poison, prepare his own yerba mate, and sleep with a pistol under his pillow.
 Even so, a maid tried to poison him with a piece of cake.
 No one could come within six paces of him or even bear a cane near him.
 Whenever he would go out riding, he had all bushes and trees along the route uprooted so that assassins could not hide, all shutters had to be closed, and pedestrians had to prostrate before him as he passed.

 Francia lived a spartan lifestyle, and apart from some books and furniture, his only possessions were a tobacco case and a pewter confectionery box.
 Francia left the state treasury with at least twice as much money in it as when he took office, including 36,500 pesos of his unspent salary, the equivalent of several years' pay.

 The final chapter of Rengger & Longchamps' work published in English in 1827 describes details of his personal life.
 This work seems to have had great impact in the English-speaking world, for many of its claims and descriptions have been accepted and used in other works.
 Thus, White's fictional account of Francia relies heavily on snippets of the work (e.g., one sentence in a footnote dealing with a tailor and cloth becomes an almost tragi-comic scene in El Supremo).
 The work is cited by historians to this day, as one of the few personal accounts, even if biased against him.

+Francia fathered an illegitimate daughter, Ubalda García (1807–1890), known as "la niña Francia," with María Juana García.
+Although Francia never formally recognized her, Ubalda used the surname "Francia" in various official and ecclesiastical documents during his lifetime, including parish records of the Recoleta Church dating to 1831.
+Upon Francia's death in 1840, his will granted Ubalda the dictator's private estate, the Quinta de Ybyray, located in the Trinidad neighborhood of Asunción.
+Through Ubalda's daughter Francisca del Rosario Cañete, the line gave rise to a prominent Paraguayan political family that includes former president Pedro Pablo Peña and, in the eighth generation, Santiago Peña Palacios, the current president of Paraguay, who is a direct descendant through the paternal line.